codacy/docs/docs/faq/repositories/how-do-i-programmatically-add-repositories-to-codacy.md

 1. Uses [jq](https://github.com/stedolan/jq){: target="_blank"} to return the value of `full_name` for each repository obtained in the JSON response.
 The `full_name` already includes the organization and repository names using the format `<organization>/<repository>`.
 1. For each repository, calls the Codacy API endpoint to add a new repository specifying `gh` as the Git provider and the value of `full_name` as the full path of the repository.
 1. Checks the HTTP status code obtained in the response and performs basic error handling.
+1. Pauses a few seconds between requests to the Codacy API to avoid rate limiting.

 !!!
 Important
     For the sake of simplicity: